archiecobbs/dataskin/README.md

-# dataskin
+# DataSkin

-Data model viewing and interaction library based on Vaadin
+**DataSkin** is a data model viewing and interaction library based on Vaadin that is loosely based on the "naked objects" design principle.